front-end-foundations/7-ajax-11ty/readme.md

 	font-size: 1rem;
 }

-.ajax .content {
+.ajax .content > div {
 	display: grid;
 	grid-template-columns: repeat(3, 1fr);
 	grid-gap: 2rem;
 }

-.item {
+.ajax .item {
   border-bottom: 1px dashed #aaa;
 }
 ```

+Note:
+* we are using the className property to scope this page and the resultant css
+* the use of the `>` selector
+* the use of the `.nav-item-active a` selector
-Note the root relative paths for the CSS and JavaScript.
+* the root relative paths for the CSS and JavaScript.

 If we upload this to a web server these will [break](http://oit2.scps.nyu.edu/~devereld/session7/_site/) due to the root links.